RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 ## Working with Anaconda's environments

 When using python often version conflicts occur.
 This primarily affects v2.X vs. 3.X.
 By the way, for Anaconda there exist <Path-to-your-Anaconda-folder>\Scripts\2to3.exe (at least speaking for Windows).
-Anyway, it might be beneficious to have multiple python environments.
+Anyway, it might be beneficial to have multiple python environments.
 After creating and activating one of these environments you force your current console to use this particular python version.

 Here are two examples how to create environments (use any python=<version> you want):